Uncheck the box to avoid the aggregation and analysis of your behaviour data collected on this website. Done

 Hiwa K

 Hiwa K was born in Kurdistan-Northern Iraq in 1975.
 His informal studies in his home town Sulaymaniyah were focused on European literature and philosophy, learnt from available books translated into Arabic.
 After moving to Europe in 2002, Hiwa K studied music as a pupil of the Flamenco master Paco Peña in Rotterdam, and subsequently settled in Germany.
 His works escape normative aesthetics but give a possibility of another vibration to vernacular forms, oral histories (Chicago boys, 2010), modes of encounter (Cooking with Mama, 2006) and political situations (This lemon tastes of apple, 2011).
 The repository of his references consists of stories told by family members and friends, found situations as well as everyday forms that are the products of pragmatics and necessity.
-He continthuously critiques the art education system and the professionalization of art practice, as well as the myth of the individual artist.
+He continuously critiques the art education system and the professionalization of art practice, as well as the myth of the individual artist.
 Many of his works have a strong collective and participatory dimension, and express the concept of obtaining knowledge from everyday experience rather than doctrine.
-Hiwa K participated in various group shows such as Manifesta 7, Trient (2008), La Triennale, Intense Proximity, Paris (2012), the “Edgware Road Project” at the Serpentine Gallery, London (2012), the Venice Biennale (2015) and documenta14, Kassel/Athens (2017).
-A selection of recent solo shows include the New Museum, NYC (2018), S.M.A.K., Ghent (2018), Kunstverein Hannover (2018), Jameel Arts Center Dubai (2020), Museum Abteiberg (2021) and The Power Plant (Toronto (2022).
-He has recieved several prizes such as in 2016 the Arnold Bode Prize and the Schering Stiftung Art Award and the latest being the Hector Prize in 2019.
+Hiwa K participated in major institutional exhibitions, such as Manifesta 7, Trient (2008), La Triennale, Intense Proximity, Paris (2012), the “Edgware Road Project” at the Serpentine Gallery, London (2012), the Venice Biennale (2015) and documenta14, Kassel/Athens (2017), New Museum, NYC (2018), S.M.A.K., Ghent (2018), Kunstverein Hannover (2018), "Theater of Operations" at MoMA (2019), Jameel Arts Center Dubai (2020), Museum Abteiberg (2021), The Power Plant Toronto (2022), KOW, Berlin (2023),“Echoes of the Brother Countries" at HKW, Berlin (2024), “Politics of Love" at Kunsthaus Hamburg (2024), "Dis-placed“ at Konschthal Esch (2024), and Ruya Foundation, Iraq (2024).

 Full Biography